2024-04-07 03:00:49

 ▲ Zhang Zhongmou bluntly said that the idea behind TSMC is also the result of his personal philosophy formed during his long career.
 (Source: Science and Technology News)

-Zhang Zhongmou said that after returning to Taiwan in middle age, he had no intention of chasing money.
+Zhang Zhongmou said that following returning to Taiwan in middle age, he had no intention of chasing money.
 “In fact, I held a very small share in the company I founded.
 However, I became quite rich because a small share of the stock multiplied by a large Numbers are wealth.”
 Zhang’s approximately 0.5% stake in TSMC is currently worth approximately US$3.5 billion.

 As for this legendary founder, how does he define personal success?
 “In my mind, the greatest success in 1985 was building a great company, and the lesser success was at least doing something that I loved doing and wanted to do,” he said.
 “I just happened to make it happen. , the highest degree of success in my mind.”

 So for Zhang Zhongmou, how to define TSMC’s success?
-Having retired, he was obviously relieved because he no longer had to think about this issue, “I’m done!”
+Having retired, he was obviously relieved because he no longer had to think regarding this issue, “I’m done!”
 Zhang Zhongmou quoted General MacArthur’s farewell speech to Congress in 1951, “I am a veteran. ”, “I am still here, but I am fading away” (I don′t die.
 But I′m fading away).

-(This article is written by vision magazine Reprinted with permission; source of first image:Unsplash
+(This article is written by vision magazine Reprinted with permission; source of first image:Unsplash)

 1712532104